 Child Language Doctoral Program

 The doctoral program in Child Language offers a specialized degree in this interesting area of study.
 The program crosses traditional academic boundaries to give students the theoretical, empirical, and methodological competence necessary to study basic and applied issues in language acquisition.
-This multidisciplinary program is a cooperative endeavor of faculty members from the Departments of Applied Behavioral Science, Clinical Child Psychology, Linguistics, Psychology, and Speech-Language-Hearing: Sciences and Disorders.
+This multidisciplinary program is a cooperative endeavor of faculty members from the Departments of Applied Behavioral Science, Clinical Child Psychology, Linguistics, Molecular Biosciences, Psychology, and Speech-Language-Hearing: Sciences and Disorders.
 In addition, the Child Language Doctoral Program has faculty specializing in genetics of language and speech, and in quantitative methods.

 Students study 4 areas:

 - Core theoretical and experimental work on language acquisition,

 - Relevant methods and theories in linguistics and psycholinguistics,

 - Theoretical perspectives on developmental psychology, and